MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nn-mfidl-imfsensordevice.md

 ---
 UID: NN:mfidl.IMFSensorDevice
 title: IMFSensorDevice (mfidl.h)
 description: Represents a sensor device that can belong to a sensor group, which is represented by the IMFSensorGroup interface.
-The term &#0034;device&#0034; in this context could refer to a physical device, a custom media source, or a frame provider.
+The term &quot;device&quot; in this context could refer to a physical device, a custom media source, or a frame provider.
 helpviewer_keywords: ["IMFSensorDevice","IMFSensorDevice interface [Media Foundation]","IMFSensorDevice interface [Media Foundation]","described","mf.imfsensordevice","mfidl/IMFSensorDevice"]
 old-location: mf\imfsensordevice.htm
 tech.root: medfound